 He tells me about making them responsible and holding them accountable, and making them into good people and leaders, not just for their academics, but teaching them how to be productive citizens.
 He just keeps telling me “Oh man, I need to get this started at my school. “ And he says they have great programs but he just there are just things they need to do differently, to talk about getting everybody involved, making them be accountable, and be leaders.

 Another teacher said that students need to be challenged to learn how to work independently.
-She went on to say that her students are not afraid of failure, “More and more, kids are afraid of failure.”

 Several teachers indicated that Winding Road had high expectations of its students and was what some referred to as a “strict school.”
-Different interviewees said Winding Road expected “old-fashioned manners,” high standards of behavior, they don’t “spoon feed” their students and “[The students] know how to show up and stay late to get the job done.”
-As an example of the types of expectations the faculty expected of students, a teachers said they had been addressing students’ “focus on their phones and texting by pushing the importance of one-to-one communication, encouraging students to be present in the moment with that person to whom they are talking.”
+Different interviewees said Winding Road expected “old-fashioned manners,” high standards of behavior, they do not “spoon feed” their students and “[The students] know how to show up and stay late to get the job done.”
+As an example of the types of expectations the faculty expected of students, a teacher said they had been addressing students’ “focus on their phones and texting by pushing the importance of one-to-one communication, encouraging students to be present in the moment with that person to whom they are talking.”

-One teacher shared what she thought that made Winding Road special stating, “I think that is what we do very well here is build tradition and instill character, morals and high expectations of not only yourself but everybody around you.”
+One teacher shared what she thought made Winding Road special stating, “I think that is what we do very well here is build tradition and instill character, morals and high expectations of not only yourself but everybody around you.”
 Another teacher said that even though the Winding Road school building was very old, it was well-kept and she attributed this to the pride students had for their school and the respect they showed for it.

 Be Confident: We Know What We are Doing

 During the summer before their senior year, Winding Road students and parents met to strategize about how they would complete the decisions and requirements.
 The senior class sponsor hosted the summer student and parent meeting.
-Distributed during the meeting was a checklist of steps to complete each month during the school year.
+Distributed during the meeting was a checklist of steps to be completed each month during the school year.
 In August and September, students were to meet with the counselor to be certain their schedules and their transcripts meet graduation requirements, update their resumes, register to take or retake to try for a better score for the national ACT testing day given for students from the region at the Winding Road School, attend the regional college fair which is hosted by the school and required for all juniors and seniors, and narrow their college or after graduation options to three choices.
 They were also expected to schedule college visits to the institutions of higher education to which they will apply and to calendar deadline dates for their colleges various forms and reservations.
 Though their checklist included completing college applications by Thanksgiving, the counselor reported that before the end of September, “many had already completed three, four, or five admissions applications.”
 Each month of the year through May graduation, the checklist outlined items for the students and their parents to complete and opportunities offered by the school to support seniors and their parents in the process, particularly important for prospective college students who are the first in their families to attend college.